 How does the Leeds Method work?

 The Leeds Method is a method of DNA match analysis that uses color clusters corresponding with shared ancestors.
 Clustering can often help us identify who the common ancestor is and how we are related to our DNA matches.

-    The easiest way for most people to use the Leeds Method is with a spreadsheet.
+The easiest way for most people to use the Leeds Method is with a spreadsheet, but you can also use custom groups on Ancestry for this purpose.
 You can use Microsoft Word to create your spreadsheet to begin analyzing your DNA matches.

 If you don’t have access to Microsoft Word, you can create free spreadsheets using Google Sheets if you have a free Google account.

 If you are not a computer person, or you find that using technology complicates things, you can definitely hand-cluster your matches using the Leeds Method.

 By assigning a DNA match and all matches you share in common to a particular color, you can visualize your matches as groups.
 This may help you identify how you are related to additional DNA matches, or even assist you in discovering an unknown ancestor.